renkouzuki/data-senpai/README.md

 ## TypeScript

-Fetch-me-senpai is built with TypeScript and provides full type safety:
+Data Senpai is built with TypeScript and provides full type safety:

 ```tsx
 // Define your data types